Welcome to the FAQ page.

 Some of the key benefits are:

-- Small class size for enhanced learning experience; typically maximum 8-9 participants only
+- Small class size for enhanced learning experience; typically maximum 8-10 participants (for non-SkillsFuture class), SkillsFuture classes will have class size of 12pax.

 - Close guidance.
 With small class size, instructor can spend more time with each participant